AI & Agents

 4. AgentMail (Inbox Management)

-This skill is perfect for tasks like verifying accounts during web scraping, handling customer support inquiries, or parsing inbound invoices.
-Instead of fighting with complex IMAP/SMTP configurations or Gmail API quotas, AgentMail provides a clean, prompt-friendly interface for reading and sending messages.
+This skill is ideal for verifying accounts during web scraping, handling customer support inquiries, or parsing inbound invoices.

-Optimization Tip: Use AgentMail to set up dedicated identities for different agent roles.
-For example, your scheduling agent gets a different inbox than your research agent.
-This makes auditing their communications much easier.
+Optimization Tip: Use AgentMail to set up dedicated inboxes for different agent roles.
+Your scheduling agent gets a different inbox than your research agent.
+This makes auditing their communications much easier and contains potential prompt injection from malicious emails.

 5. Playwright (Web Scraping and Automation)